-Our prediction is that individual investors will actively buy stocks on highattention days.
-We are not predicting that they will actively trade on highattention days-that would hardly be surprising when we use abnormal trading volume as a proxy for attention-rather, that they will be net buyers.
+Our prediction is that individual investors will actively buy stocks on high attention days.
+We are not predicting that they will actively trade on high attention days-that would hardly be surprising when we use abnormal trading volume as a proxy for attention-but, rather, that they will be net buyers.

 For every buyer, there must be a seller.
 Therefore, on days when attention-driven investors are buying, some investors, whose purchases are less dependent on attention, must be selling.
-We anticipate therefore, that professional investors as a whole (inclusive of market-makers) will exhibit a lower tendency to buy, rather than sell, on high-attention days and a reverse tendency on low-attention days.
+We anticipate therefore that professional investors as a whole (inclusive of marketmakers) will exhibit a lower tendency to buy, rather than sell, on high attention days and a reverse tendency on low attention days.
 (Exceptions will arise when the event driving attention coincides with the purchase criteria that a particular professional investor is pursuing.)

-As predicted, individual investors tend to be net buyers on high-attention days.
-For example, investors at the large discount brokerage make nearly twice as many purchases as sales of stocks experiencing unusually high trading volume (e.g., the highest 5%)5 and nearly twice as many purchases as sales of stocks with an extremely poor return (lowest 5%) the previous day.
+As predicted, individual investors tend to be net buyers on high attention days.
+For example, investors at the large discount brokerage make nearly twice as many purchases as sales of stocks experiencing unusually high trading volume (e.g, the highest five percent)5 and nearly twice as many purchases as sales of stocks with an extremely poor return (lowest five percent) the previous day.
 The buying behavior of the professionals is least influenced by attention.